Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/devops.md

 dotnet sitecore cloud deployment create --environment-id << ENVIRONMENT_NAME >> --upload
 ```

 This command will create a new deployment for the previously created environment.
-The `--Upload` flag is optional, when not provided you will get a clean XM Cloud installation, none of your code is deployed.
+The `--Upload` flag is optional, when not provided you will get a clean XM Cloud installation, none of your code will be deployed.

 When running the command within a DevOps pipeline, you can use it to upload your custom codebase to the platform.